revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 Next, create monitors for the FBDR model parameters speciation, extinction and fossil recovery, along with diversification and turnover.

     monitors[mni++] = mnScreen(lambda, mu, psi, div, turnover, printgen=100)
-    monitors[mni++] = mnModel(filename="model1.log", printgen=100)
+    monitors[mni++] = mnModel(filename="model1.log", printgen=10)

-The `mnScreen` monitor writes the parameters we specify to the screen, in this case, every 100 MCMC generations.
+The `mnScreen` monitor writes the parameters we specify to the screen every 100 MCMC generations.
-The `mnFile` monitor writes the parameters we specify to file.
+The `mnFile` monitor writes the parameters we specify to file every 10 MCMC generations.

 To run the analysis we have to create a workspace variable that defines our MCMC run using the `mcmc` function.
 This function takes the three main analysis components as arguments and we set the move schedule to `"random"`, meaning moves will be chosen at random during the analysis.